Wisconsin Health Informatics Degree Programs

 Concentration: Translational Bioinformatics - Campus Based - Visit Website

-The Translational Bioinformatics concentration within the University of Wisconsin-Milwaukee's PhD program merges medical science with IT to transform healthcare research and delivery.
-Ideal for those with a master's in a related field, the program also considers exceptional bachelor's degree holders.
-It includes coursework in human pathophysiology and medical informatics, with opportunities for research and teaching assistantships.
-Graduates are prepared for leadership roles in healthcare and research, contributing to innovations in patient care.
+The Translational Bioinformatics concentration within the University of Wisconsin-Milwaukee's PhD in Biomedical and Health Informatics program stands out for its focus on revolutionizing healthcare through IT.
+This on-campus program is ideal for those with a master's in a related field, offering a curriculum that spans human pathophysiology and medical informatics.
+With opportunities for research and teaching assistantships, graduates are prepared for leadership roles in healthcare and research, making significant contributions to the field.

 • Interdisciplinary doctoral program